Trees, Hedges and Shrubs - Regulations in France

 Accordingly, if you find the view disagreeable, there is very little you can do, unless they transgress into your own property.

 In exceptional circumstances the local mayor does have powers to intervene where the problem is one of public health, serious pollution or of grave danger to others.
 In these cases, a mayor is able to order that the area be cleaned up, failing which the council can act directly, and counter charge the owner.
 Where the property appears to be abandoned, the mayor can also order an emergency clearing up operation be carried out.

 Needless to say, many mayors are reluctant to use these powers, not only because of way they affect private property rights, but also because of the cost to the local council budget.

-Indeed, in these areas there is a legal obligation on owners whose property adjoins a forest or woodland to maintain the border of their property to a minimum depth of 50 metres.
+Indeed, in these areas there is a legal obligation on owners whose property adjoins a forest or woodland to maintain the border of their property.
+This obligation applies in the regions of Nouvelle-Aquitaine, Occitanie, and Provence-Alpes-Côte d’Azur, and in the departments of Ardèche and Drôme in the Auvergne-Rhône-Alpes region.